10 Secrets of Successful Web Sites

 Successful Web Sites Have Quality Photography

-It is a cliche, but it is true for the web… a picture tells a 1000 words.
+It is a cliche, but it is true for the web… a picture tells a thousand words.
 Good photography will be essential in selling products and services on the web.
 Without photography, people will be unsure exactly what they are getting and this will create doubt and inertia at checkout.
 The web is a visual media, more akin to a magazine than a manual.
 People tend to read less on screens and respond more to images.
 Next time you are browsing a web site, think about what is attracting and keeping your attention, is it the text or the photography?

 Summary: for website success